The Only Henniker On Earth Also Happens To Be A Wonderful Small New Hampshire Town

 Adding further to the town's wonderful New England ambiance: the

 historical, old white building combo of the Congregational Church and

 Historical Society Museum, as well as the view of a lighted up Pat's

 The downtown also features several niche shops (quilts, day spa, as

-well as art, boutique and gift shops) and restaurants.
+well as art, boutique and gift shops), SuperScoops at 58 Main St. (wonderful homemade ice cream, coffee, smoothies, etc.). and a few really good restaurants.
 We stopped by Daniel's

 Restaurant and Pub (30 Main St.), a quaint, appealing dining spot